iApeiron/Savethemblobs_app/README.md

 iOS Port of [Savethemblobs](https://www.github.com/iApeiron/savethemblobs)

-Based on omz’s opensource [Python Framework](https://github.com/omz/PythonistaAppTemplate)
+Based on omz’s opensource [PythonistaApp Template](https://github.com/omz/PythonistaAppTemplate)

-Thanks to [ccclauss](https://github.com/cclauss) for help with main.py
+Thanks to [cclauss](https://github.com/cclauss) for help with main.py

 This is currently a working beta.